jachy-h/pi-git-sync/README.md

 pi-git-sync keeps your Pi configuration in a **private Git repository** and syncs it across all your machines.
 It uses a **three-way comparison** model based on a sync baseline to detect local changes, remote changes, and conflicts.

-**v2 highlights (vs v1):**
+Key features:

-- Glob-based include/exclude whitelist — no more manual per-file mappings
+- Glob-based include/exclude whitelist — no manual per-file mappings needed
-- `settings.json` shared as a whole file — simpler, no layered key-merge
+- `settings.json` shared as a whole file — simple and predictable
 - Three-way diff with sync baseline — accurate detection of creates, deletes, and bilateral conflicts
 - Full push chain: `capture → commit → fetch → rebase → push → apply`
 - `push --continue` for resolving rebase conflicts mid-push
-- Config repo is **not** a Pi Package — it\'s a standalone Git repo
+- Config repo is a standalone Git repo, not a Pi Package
-- Everything lives under a single `sync/` directory in the repo
+- All synced content lives under a single `sync/` directory

 ---